June-Skeeter/Module1_GEOS270/docs/Content_Part2_3.md

 # Choosing a Projection

-Here is a simple summary to help you think though which class of map projection you might want to use.  **Bold** are the most common classes we use.
+Here is a simple summary to help you think though which class of map projection you might want to use.
+Categories in **bold** are the most common classes we use.

 | Projection Category | Properties | Common Uses |
 | :------------- | :-------------: | -------------: |